vrettasm/PyGeneticAlgorithms/paper/paper.md

 This paper proposes a general purpose genetic algorithm, implemented in Python3 programming language, having only minimum dependencies in **NumPy** [@Harris2020] and **Joblib**, that handle some numerical and parallel execution details.
-The code is freely available on GitHub at [@PyGenAlgo] and distributed under the GPL3.0 license.
+The code is freely available on GitHub at https://github.com/vrettasm/PyGeneticAlgorithms and distributed under the GPL3.0 license.

 # Statement of need